EvoHull/Tapirs/docs/How-To-Guide/setup.md

 It is essential for reproducibility that you publicly archive your database at the end of the experiment.
 [Zenodo.org](https://zenodo.org) is a suitable location.

 ### taxonomy database
 Several programs require the NCBI taxonomy database in order to carry out taxonomic assignment.
+This is typically contained in a `new_taxdump` directory that is fetched directly from the NCBI using the commands:
+`wget ftp://ftp.ncbi.nih.gov/pub/taxonomy/new_taxdump/new_taxdump.zip`
+`unzip new_taxdump`

 ### SINTAX
 SINTAX (Edgar 2016) is a kmer similarity approach to taxonomic ID that classifies and gives confidence estimates on the classification.
 It requires a database (fasta, fastq, or udb database format) in the data/databsaes/sintax directory.